Acacia iteaphylla: Taxonomy

 The species was first formally named by the botanist George Bentham in 1855 as part of the work Plantae Muellerianae: Mimoseae.
 Linnaea: ein Journal für die Botanik in ihrem ganzen Umfange, oder Beiträge zur Pflanzenkunde.
 It was reclassified as Racosperma iteaphyllum by Leslie Pedley in 2003 but transferred back to the genus Acacia in 2006.
 The only other known synonym is Acacia iteaphylla var. iteaphylla as described by Ferdinand von Mueller in 1859.

 The species name is taken from the Greek words itea meaning willow and phyllon meaning leaf referring to the narrow, willow-like leaves of the plant.

 Distribution

-It is native to the Flinders Range, Gawler Range and Eye Peninsula of South Australia.
+It is native to the Flinders Range, Gawler Range and Eyre Peninsula of South Australia.
 In these areas it is found among rocky outcrops on hillsides or along rocky creek beds.
 The shrub is now also found in parts of New South Wales and western Victoria where it is an invasive species.
-It also is invasive in Western Australia where it is also an invasive species that has become naturalised.
+It is also invasive in Western Australia where it has become naturalised.
 It has a sporadic distribution in an area through the South West, Wheatbelt and Great Southern regions where it is found among jarrah forest in sandy soils.